Haaaaaaaaaax/MLOps-Pipeline-for-Tabular-Classification-with-ONNX-FastAPI/README.md

 ## CI/CD (GitHub Actions)

-You can automate Docker builds and pushes to Docker Hub by adding a workflow YAML file in `.github/workflows/`.
+This repository uses GitHub Actions to automate Docker builds and push the image to Docker Hub on every push to the main branch.
+The workflow file is located in `.github/workflows/`.
-*(Sample workflow can be provided if needed.)*

 ---